shipmate-io/laravel-shipmate/README.md

     'user.created' => HandleUserCreatedMessage::class,
     ```

-   In this case, the package looks for a public method in the class that accepts a `Shipmate\Shipmate\MessageQueue\Message`
+   In this case, the package looks for a public method in the class that accepts a `Shipmate\LaravelShipmate\MessageQueue\Message`
    as argument.
 This method can be called anything, as shown here:

     ```php
-    use Shipmate\Shipmate\MessageQueue\Message;
+    use Shipmate\LaravelShipmate\MessageQueue\Message;

     class HandleUserCreatedMessage
     {